jundalisay/sp/content/en/research/diogenes/lives/chapter-15.md

 Live shrined in song, and link’d with awe,
 The awe of Xenian Jove, and faithful friendship’s law.[46]

-[184]
+There is also an epigram of ours upon him, which runs thus:

-There is also an epigram of ours upon him, which runs thus:— Eurymedon, the faithful minister
+Eurymedon, the faithful minister
 Of the mysterious Eleusinian Queen,
 Was once about t’ impeach the Stagirite